src-d/blog/content/post/kmcuda4.md

 Kahan summation with both 32- and 16-bit floats.
 While it may have slightly degraded the performance, the results became more stable and mathematically correct.

-Kahan summation is well descibed on [Wikipedia](https://en.wikipedia.org/wiki/Kahan_summation_algorithm).
+Kahan summation is well described on [Wikipedia](https://en.wikipedia.org/wiki/Kahan_summation_algorithm).
 It is awesome because it requires only \\(O(1)\\) space, particularly, one additional variable to store the current error correction value.